apache/gravitino/docs/jdbc-doris-catalog.md

 ### Table properties

 - Doris supports table properties, and you can set them in the table properties.
-- Only supports Doris table properties, doesn't support user-defined properties.
+- Only supports Doris table properties and doesn't support user-defined properties.

 ### Table indexes